deepsinghsodhi/DAB111_project_Group_2/README.md

 National Health and Nutrition Health Dataset

-This website is built using flask framework,inside the website(in Navbar) there are four sections 1)Definition - Inside this our Definition is written.
+This website is built using flask framework,inside the website(in Navbar) there are four sections 1)Definition - Inside this our definition is written.
 2)About - Here you can get information regarding database,like whats the name of database,purpose, creator, number of instances,how was the data collected.
 3)Features - The dataset features include physiological measurements, lifestyle choices, and biochemical markers, which were hypothesized to have strong correlations with age.
 4)Dataset - overall presentation of database.